zoontek/react-native-bootsplash/MIGRATION.md

 ## How to update

-1. Update your `package.json` to use `react-native-bootsplash@^7.0.0`
-2. If using Expo, update your plugin config accordingly
+1. If using Expo, update your plugin config accordingly
-3. If you were using `Theme.BootSplash.TransparentStatus` or `Theme.BootSplash.EdgeToEdge`, switch to `Theme.BootSplash`
+2. If you were using `Theme.BootSplash.TransparentStatus` or `Theme.BootSplash.EdgeToEdge`, switch to `Theme.BootSplash`
-4. Update any `isVisible()` calls to use the new synchronous API
+3. Update any `isVisible()` calls to use the new synchronous API
-5. Replace `npx react-native generate-bootsplash` with `npx react-native-bootsplash generate` in your scripts
+4. Replace `npx react-native generate-bootsplash` with `npx react-native-bootsplash generate` in your scripts
-6. Run the CLI to regenerate assets
+5. Run the CLI to regenerate assets